Elliptic surfaces and linear systems with fat points: Introduction

 The case of K3 surfaces with multiples of the polarizing class and homogeneous linear systems has been previously studied by De Volder and Laface ~\cite{[DL05]}.
 Their main result is that the analogue of the SHGH problem holds for homogeneous linear series on a general genus $g$ K3 surface with $4^u9^v$ fat points, if and only if it holds for just one fat point.
 Thus the conjectural reduction to the case $n=1$ appears to be somewhat of a theme for this circle of questions.

-Although the case of the Atiyah surface is open in characteristic zero, it remarkably fails in any positive characteristic for fairly obvious reasons.
+Although the case of the Atiyah surface is proposed as a conjecture in characteristic zero, it remarkably fails in any positive characteristic for fairly obvious reasons.
 This boils down, as usual, to the presence of multiple curves in the base locus; however, in contrast to the case of the SHGH Conjecture, these curves are \emph{elliptic} and only exist in positive characteristics.
 This allows us to exhibit examples of linear systems with general fat points of different dimensions in characteristic $0$ and characteristic $p$.

 \begin{thmex} Let $E$ be a smooth genus one curve defined over an algebraically closed field $\kk$ and $q \in E(\kk)$.
 Let $S$ be the Atiyah ruled surface associated to $E$, $E_\infty \subset S$ the distinguished section and $F_q$ the fiber through $q$ of the ruling.